KIDDO702/KIMC-FRONTEND-WEBSITE/README.md

-# website is for KIMC SCHOOL PROJECT with css bootsrap and js
+# website is for KIMC SCHOOL PROJECT with HTML tailwind css and Alpinejs